uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Page ♣/Wands
   + upright: ideas, discovery, exploration, excitement, freedom
   + reversed: self-limiting beliefs, procrastination, creating conflict
++ The Wanderer's Oracle: Lake ‖ Wind
+  + situation: The Wanderer sees a lake whose surface is broken by the wind into constantly changing patterns of reflections.
+  + admonition: Pause to watch the reflections and let yourself be inspired by new possibilities and new ways of seeing.
 + Greek Myth: The Labors of Heracles - 11.
 The Golden Apples of the Hesperides
   + mode: location gotten from the Old Man of the Sea, the killing of Antaeus or the Serpent Ladon
   + results: How do you like them apples?!